liferay/liferay-docs/develop/tutorials/articles/themes/setting-a-base-theme.markdown

 # Setting a Base Theme [](id=setting-a-base-theme)

-All themes in Liferay are built on top of two base themes, named *_unstyled* and *_styled*.
-You can take advantage of an *existing* theme's styling by setting the theme of your choice as the base for your theme.
+Liferay's themes are built on top of two base themes, named *_unstyled* and *_styled*.
+If you have another theme that you're rather base yours on, you can do that by setting the theme of your choice as the base for your theme.

 Base themes are added in layers.
 First *_unstyled* is added, giving you the core of the theme, then *_styled*, providing the most basic elements.
 When you set a